duydangpham/duydangpham.github.io/teaching-and-phd-supervision.md

 <a href="http://www1.rmit.edu.au/browse/;ID=001360heparta;STATUS=A" target="\_blank">BUSM2301 Organisational Analysis</a>

 In this course you will learn to critically examine alternative approaches for analysing and interpreting organisations.
 The course adopts a multiple perspective and interdisciplinary approach which provides you with toolset to analyse organisations through different theoretical lenses and at different levels: systems, structures, social interactions and the individual.
 It develops organisational analysis and critical reasoning skills through the application and assessment of different perspectives to business case studies examined in the course.
 The course examines different knowledge assumptions and their implications and practical consequences for future managers.

+<a href="#" target="\_blank">ISYS2109 Business Information Systems</a>

+Information systems have become pervasive and now underpin everything a business does.
+This course provides insights into how Information systems and related information technologies are driving innovation, new business models, hyper-competition and digital business transformation.
+Drawing on case studies, the following concepts will be examined:
+- business value of information systems
+- data and information management
+- business analytics and decision-making
+- managing security, privacy and ethical issues in information systems

+You will be equipped with sought-after business and technical skills that play an important role in assisting organisations to make the most out of modern information and communication technologies.

 <h3>School of Science, Engineering & Technology (2018 – 2021)</h3><a name="sset"></a>
 <hr />